jphmrst/cl-org-sampler/README.md

 standard `documentation` functions, and on other platforms it filters out the non-standard types and stores them in the `+nonstandard-doc-type+` hash.

+Note that when using `(setf documentation*)` to install documentation strings of non-standard doc-type it is necessary to load the `org-sampler` ASDF system as a prerequisite of the documented system.
+This is in contrast to the use case of merely assembling documentation separately from loading the system, in which case there is no reason to `:depends-on` the Org-Sampler system.

 ## Global switches

 ### Variable `*section-level*`